jbuckman/jbuckman.github.io/_posts/2019-09-23-automation-via-reinforcement-learning.md

 With this in mind, let’s delve a bit more into what it means to automate a task with reinforcement learning.
 The basic process can be decomposed into two steps: first *reduce the problem to RL* by writing it as an MDP or POMDP, and then *solve for the optimal policy* of the MDP or POMDP[^1].
 The optimal policy then allows us to fully automate the task, completing it any number of times with no further human effort.

 Although this two-part breakdown is straightforward, my impression is that not many RL researchers currently think about their work through the lens of automation.
-I find it to be a very useful perspective, and it bears a strong influence on how I think about my research.
+I find it to be a very useful perspective, and it really influences how I think about my research.
 First, I'll describe each of these in some more detail.

 ### Reduction to RL